niirjhor/EMR-Authentication-and-Integrity/README.md

 https://remix.ethereum.org/
 Then compile the smart contract
-Then deploy the MedicalRecord contract in the blockchain with the “Publish to IPFS” option After deploying the contract , copy the publish link of IPFS.
+Then deploy the MedicalRecord contract in the blockchain with the “Publish to IPFS” option.

+After deploying the contract , copy the publish link of IPFS.
 Open the IPFS url it on the browser and it will automatically open the IPFS desktop application.

 Then check the below of the Remix compiler to check the traction details